michelp/pybladeRF/README.md

 Source the 'bootstrap' script to create a local virtual environment where you can use the library.

-If you want to run the tests, 'pip install nose' in the virtual environment, then run 'nosetests'.
-You should see happy dots.
+If you want to run the tests, do 'python setup.py test'

 Usage
 =====